- Au Pair

 How long can I leave the UK with pre-Settled Status?

-Although you won’t lose your pre-Settled Status, unless you spend up to 2 years outside the UK, you will lose your “continuous residence” if you leave the UK for more than 6 months in every 12 months.
+Although you won’t lose your pre-Settled Status, unless you spend up to 2 years outside the UK, you will lose your “continuous residence” if you leave the UK for more than 180 days in every 12 months.
 This means that you will NOT qualify for Settled Status at the end of your 5-year period.
-If your intention is to apply for Settled Status you should not be outside the UK for more than six months in every 12 months period, within the five years before your Settled Status application.
+If your intention is to apply for Settled Status you should not be outside the UK for more than 180 days in every 12 months period, within the five years before your Settled Status application.

 The Home Office does allow for an absence of up to 12 months “for an important reason”, such as childbirth, but you are advised to check with the Home Office before you leave the UK, to see if your case meets this scenario.